 As an Amazon Associate, I earn from qualifying purchases.

-My friends, these brussel sprouts in the air fryer are heavenly and caramelized and have an almost sweet taste thanks to roasting.
-They will become your go-to easy veggie side dish.
+My friends, these brussels sprouts in the air fryer are heavenly and caramelized and have an almost sweet taste thanks to roasting.

-In the printable recipe card at the bottom of the post, I list two options for how to roast these brussel sprouts in the air fryer.
+In the printable recipe card at the bottom of the post, I list two options for how to roast these brussels sprouts in the air fryer.
 One method involves putting raw sprouts in the basket, and the second method has you soak the sliced sprouts for 10-15 minutes.

 If you’ve only tried boiled or steamed brussel sprouts, you’ve been missing out on so much flavor!
 Roasting brussel sprouts brings out a natural sweetness.